BohdanUstianivskyi/LaboratoryWork_06/README.md

 Add two fields to the newly created class (which ones exactly? - come up with your own), as well as redefine the function of displaying class data on the screen.

+# Requirements.
+To run this project, you must have the following installed on your computer: IntelliJ IDEA Community Edition.

+# Build Instructions
+Clone the repository to your local machine using <br>
+git clone

+# Results

+Task_1: <br>